xoxor4d/cod4-shader-ocean/README.md

 #### Note:
 - Flat plane models with lots of vertices work best (for obvious reasons)
 - The shader was written to be used with models.
 It does however work with terrain patches and alike.
 It just wont look as good.
 - The _unlit variant will be used in radiant or in-game when r_fullbright is turned on.
-Please note that the _unlit variant does not support custom shader constants, meaning it cannot be controlled in-game.
+Please note that the _unlit variant does not support custom shader constants, meaning it cannot be controlled in-game. (use to the addon fastfile method instead)

 ___